zhouyflab/R-Predictor/README.md

 - [Citations](#Citations)
 - [Acknowledgements](#Acknowledgements)
 ## Introduction
-The pipeline of annotating plant disease resistance genes based on deep protein language and machine learning models
+This pipeline is designed to automatically annotate 15 distinct domain topologies of disease resistance genes across the entire plant genome.

+R-Predictor, designed for the de novo annotation of various R genes integrate four modules for data pre-processing and the identification of different types of proteins.
+Each module incorporates customized filtering scripts and the best-performing methods identified through benchmarking.